ssjdan27/ssjdan27/README.md

 ### Hi there 👋

+Hey, my name is Daniel Garza and I am currently a Software Engineering Student at University of Northern Colorado!

+I have always had a passion for technology and I am looking forward to learning new languages, frameworks, paradigms, etc.

+- 🔭 I’m currently working on a landing page for the Odin Project
+- 🌱 I’m currently learning CSS (flexbox)
 <!--
 **ssjdan27/ssjdan27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.